muaz-khan/WebRTC-Experiment/RecordRTC/README.md

 ## Possible issues/failures:

-1. Unfortunately, [RecordRTC](https://googledrive.com/host/0B6GWd_dUUTT8RzVSRVU2MlIxcm8/RecordRTC/) is unable to record videos longer than one minute.
-2. It is appeared that audio-recording has 70% percent chances of failures.
+It is appeared that audio-recording has many chances of failures.

 Possible audio-recording failures: